Inspired by T+L’s masterlist of the best places to visit in 2019, let’s whisk you away on your magical journey of a lifetime.

 Singapore is making the most of its colorful cultural and heritage sites, which includes a lively Chinatown, Hawkers Centers, colorful Malay quarters, mosques, temples and even Little India.

 For the glitz and glamour however, look no further than Singapore, the glittering up and coming jewel in Asia’s crown.
 The 2018 movie Crazy Rich Asians has sparked renewed interest in what was once summarily dismissed as the “global business center” by travelers.
 Outside of the office buildings that line downtown, the city is making the most of its colorful heritage, including a lively Chinatown, colorful Malay quarters, and even Little India where shops hawk everything from garlands to curry to gold!
-Away from the bustle of the Hawker Centers and Clark Quay, that enduring hub of nighttime activity, Singapore’s many man made wonders, such as the Gardens by the Bay, find favor with local and visitors alike.
+Away from the bustle of the Hawker Centers and Clark Quay, that enduring hub of nighttime activity, Singapore’s many man made wonders, such as the Gardens by the Bay, find favor with locals and visitors alike.
 And there is plenty of ritzy accommodation, from the wonderfully restored Raffles that’s slated to reopen next year, to the brand new Six Senses Singapore, or iconic casino-hotel Marina Bay Sands.

 Uttarakhand may be best known for its Hindu pilgrimage sites but just as many know Rishikesh as the “yoga capital of the world”.